sr99622/libonvif/README.md

 <summary>Build From Source</summary>
 &nbsp;

-<i>Building from source on Linux may improve compatability with some cameras and systems</i>
+<i>Building from source on Linux or MacOS may improve compatability with some cameras and systems</i>

 ---